December 5, 2025 · Workshop Management

 • schedules constantly change

-This makes fixed time-slot booking systems unreliable.
+This makes traditional time-slot booking systems difficult to use in a workshop environment.

 2. Workshops Have Limited Resources

-A repair shop must manage:
+A repair shop must manage several constraints:

 • mechanics